 Need a lawyer in your area?
 This intuitive service lets you describe your legal problem to match you up with local divorce attorneys interested in your case based on the specifics of your situation.
 The process is easy and confidential.

 We understand not everyone can afford to hire a lawyer, so we've found a good online option for doing your own divorce.
 This service helps you complete your paperwork so that it complies with the Missouri requirements.
-You'll also get the opportunity to access a number of e-books exploring many of the topics which should be considered during a divorce.
 If this seems like a good option for your situation, you can start a Missouri divorce yourself.

 Parents of minor children in Missouri who are getting a separation or divorce are required to participate in a mandatory parent education class.
 These classes are designed to teach parents about the impact of divorce or separation on their children, and what they can do to lessen the effects.
 There are discussions on how children react at different ages and how parents can learn to co-parent more effectively to ease the stress on their children.